MengaPierpaolo/MagicBus/README.md

 2. `dotnet restore`
 3. `cd .\src\TDiary\`
 4. `bower install`
-5. `dotnet ef database update --context MigrationsContext`
+5. `dotnet ef database update --context MigrationsContext` Note:  I have an outstanding issue with migrations after EF Core v1.0.0.
+I am having to rename the table name in the migration file, and then rename it in the db (sqlite.exe) once it's created.
+Waiting on response to issue.
 6. To develop the WebApi, You will need to move the database from the MVC project to the Api Project: first build the Api project with `dotnet build ..\TDiary.Api\` and then `copy .\bin\Debug\netcoreapp1.0\TDiary.db ..\TDiary.Api\bin\Debug\netcoreapp1.0\TDiary.db`  you can then `cd ..\TDiary.Api\` and then `dotnet run`
 7. To develop the Web UI, make sure the above WebApi setup is completed and that you are running it in a second instance of your editor, or that you are hosting the WebApi in a local instance of IIS.
 8. ensure you are in the TDiary\src\TDiary directory and then `dotnet run` (or run the project in your editor)